liqiongfan/jsonc11/README.md

 ### Difference

-The difference between current version and previous one, was that current version using `std::unique_ptr<>` to manage the memory automatically, no longer for user to free the return memory memory pointer
+The difference between current version and previous one, was that current version using `std::unique_ptr<>` to manage the memory automatically, no longer for user to free the return memory pointer